fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [infracost/vscode-infracost](https://github.com/infracost/vscode-infracost) - See cost estimates for Terraform right in your editor💰📉
 - [jorenn92/Maintainerr](https://github.com/jorenn92/Maintainerr) - Looks and smells like Overseerr, does the opposite.
 Maintenance tool for the Plex ecosystem
 - [AnandBaburajan/Kukkee](https://github.com/AnandBaburajan/Kukkee) - Meeting poll tool.
 Bring people together, at the right time!
 - [TetrisBlack/Kukkee](https://github.com/TetrisBlack/Kukkee) - The free, open source and self-hostable Doodle alternative